Q100154: Relative file path referencing in Nuke

 There are two main ways to specify file paths in Nuke:

-Absolute paths contain the full path name, so for example on Windows it would look like:
+Absolute paths include the complete path name; for example, on Windows, it would look like:

 C:/Users/Admin/Documents/Nuke/Project001/Shot001/Frame_####.dpx